shamimaaktar1/ChatGPT4SA/README.md

 ## Enabling Collaborative Architecting

 <p>
-The three tasks of architectural investigation, synthesis, and assessment provide the basis for collaborative architecture.
+The three tasks of architectural analysis, synthesis, and evalution provide the basis for collaborative architecture.
 </p>

 ### Architectural Analysis